 New York is among a handful of no-fault insurance states in the country.
-In “fender-bender” collisions that involve limited personal injury and property damage, victims may file claims against their own insurance companies for economic losses, including property damage, lost wages, and medical bills.
+In “fender-bender” collisions that involve limited Long Island personal injury attorney and property damage, victims may file claims against their own insurance companies for economic losses, including property damage, lost wages, and medical bills.

 This system is designed to expedite these claims, keep them out of the court system and help ensure their settlement on consumer-friendly terms.
 Whether or not New York’s version of the no-fault law accomplishes these goals is largely a matter of opinion.